Hearing Aid Solutions

 Claiming the Costs

 Medicare does not provide any rebate on the cost of hearing aids.
-However if you are in a private health fund you may be able to claim a proportion of the cost on your extras cover.
+However if you are in a private health fund (link to private health fund page) you may be able to claim a proportion of the costs.
 This is different for every fund and it is best to check this before making a final decision and ordering your device.
 We also recommend that you insure your hearing aid against loss and damage.

 Money Back Guarantee: